South Melbourne FC: National Premier League era

 In 2017, South Melbourne finished runners-up in the league behind traditional rivals Heidelberg United.
 In the finals series, Hellas lost to eventual champions Bentleigh Greens in a penalty shoot-out in the semi-final.
 After reaching the 2017 FFA Cup national stages, South Melbourne defeated Edgeworth, Sorrento and Gold Coast City to reach the semi-finals where they hosted Sydney at Lakeside Stadium, eventually going down 5–1 to the reigning A-League champions in front of almost 6,000 people.

 On the eve of the 2018 season, manager Chris Taylor and the club parted ways after four and a half seasons.
 He was replaced by South Melbourne Men's U-20 manager Saša Kolman.

 In the off-season, the club announced that Con Tangalakis had been appointed as the senior head coach on a permanent basis, after guiding them to survival while on an interim basis the season prior.
 The club then farewelled three-time NPL Golden Boot and five-time club Golden Boot winner Milos Lujic after five years of service to the club.
-After a start to the season, which saw the club manage two wins, a draw and four losses, leaving South Melbourne in eleventh place, senior coach Con Tangalakis offered his resignation, and senior assistant coach Estaban Quintas was appointed in a caretaker role to see out the 2019 season.
+After a start to the season, which saw the club manage two wins, a draw and four losses, leaving South Melbourne in eleventh place, senior coach Con Tangalakis offered his resignation, and senior assistant coach Esteban Quintas was appointed in a caretaker role to see out the 2019 season.

 Australian Championship, OFC Professional League era

 South Melbourne was announced as one of the eight foundation clubs in the second-division Australian Championship from October 2025 after submitting their application to Australian Professional Leagues on 20 November 2023.
 They will continue to play in the NPL Victoria for the 2024 and 2025 season, before transitioning to the new league in the following season.

+On 6 December 2025, South Melbourne FC won the inaugural Australian Championship title.

 On 29 August 2025, South Melbourne were announced as one of the eight founding members of the OFC Professional League by the Oceanian Football Confederation (OFC), as Australia's only member in the competition and also the only member outside of the OFC.